mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 Open the code in VSCode

 Configure the MongoDB Connection string in ".env" in partner-meanstack-atlas-fargate --> server --> .env file.

-sample: ATLAS_URI=mongodb+srv://<servername>/?authSource=%24external&authMechanism=MONGODB-AWS
+Update the server details.

 <img width="1204" alt="image" src="https://user-images.githubusercontent.com/101570105/201385351-e462d966-615a-40ca-8be7-0494c7cb90a3.png">